hadley/adv-r/Functionals.md

 ```

-It removes all non-null elements from a list - you'll see it again in the [[fuction operators]] chapter.
+It removes all non-null elements from a list - you'll see it again in the [[function operators]] chapter.

 ### Exercises